- Studying Combined Major in Computer Science and Microbiology & Immunology at UBC

 - Connect with me on LinkedIn

-- Epic Champion for the Janus Project: A survey distributed via slack to all developers who deploy code on the Hootsuite Dashboard to collect Developer Satisfaction Metrics
+- Epic Champion for the Janus Project: An automated survey distributed via slack to all developers who deploy code on the Hootsuite Dashboard to collect Developer Satisfaction Metrics

 - Built the Hootbot Content Manager: a web app to manage educational content delivered by the Hootsuite Facebook Messenger Chatbot a.k.a.
 Hootbot at HootHack 2017